-Providers of interchangeable postal services provide services which, from the users’ aspect, might be deemed as services from the segment of universal postal service, as they are sufficiently interchangeable with universal service.
-If the Agency concludes this based on a notification, it issues a declaratory order.
+Providers of interchangeable postal services provide services, which, from the users’ perspective, might be deemed as services from the segment of universal service, as they are sufficiently interchangeable with universal service.
+If the Agency establishes that this is the case after receiving a notification, it issues a declaratory order.

-contribute to the compensation fund for covering the net costs of universal postal service,
+- contribute to the compensation fund for covering net costs of the universal posal service,

-Postal service providers may not acquire information on the content of mail or data on facts and circumstances of postal traffic.
-If this is necessary for providing the postal service or resolving claims and complaints, providers can acquire this information only in the extent and for the period of time necessary to provide postal services and resolve claims or complaints.
+Postal service providers may not obtain any information related to the content of letter mail, nor data on the facts and circumstances related to the postal traffic.
+If this is required for the provision of postal services and resolving complaints, they may only obtain such data in the scope and for the duration of the provision of postal services or resolving complaints.

-Confidentiality of mail is described in more detail under Article 53 of the Postal Services Act.
+Letter mail confidentiality is described in detail in Article 53 of ZPSto-2.